Ultimate Guide to Lampang, Thailand

-Lampang is the capital of it’s nameshared province in northern Thailand.
-It borders several provinces including Chiang Mai province.
-It is the second to third largest city in the North, right next to Chiang Rai.
+Lampang is the capital of its name-shared province in northern Thailand.
+It borders several provinces including Chiang Mai province and is the second to third largest city in the North; right next to Chiang Rai.
 Lampang is located about 60 km south of Chiang Mai and is home to the Thailand Elephant Conservation Center.
-This Lampang travel guide, will tell you everything you need to know from getting there to nightlife.
+This ultimate guide to Lampang, will detail everything you need to know; from getting there to nightlife.

 From Chiang Mai

 Because of its size and relativity to Chiang Mai, there is an abundance of transportation options, including the train, buses, and taxis.
 You can also rent a car and drive between the cities.
 Just remember Thailand drives on the left side of the road.

 In my honest opinion, DO NOT driving a scooter, unless you are well equipped.
 Motor-scooters don’t have the strongest power and the road between Chiang Mai and Lampang is extremely busy.
 There are places in the drive where vehicles don’t necessarily share the road and will come over to the shoulder.
 There is also been quite a bit of construction between these two cities.

 Trains run along the same time table as the Chiang Mai-Bangkok route.
 Lampang is one of the primary stops along the way train system.
 You cannot use the online system to pre-book, but easy to do so at the train station the day of if traveling from Chiang Mai to Lampang.

 There are several options for different bus companies, Greenbus being the largest with six available buses driving this route a day.
 However, because of the popularity of the Chiang Mai to Lampang route, pre-booking tickets are limited.
 You can use the Greenbus app, if it’s working, but it’s not something to rely on.